-Page Insights helps you figure out what elements users are clicking the most.
+Page Insights helps you figure out what elements users are clicking the most, how far down the page users are scrolling, and quickly inspect elements to use in search.
 It provides a visual overlay of aggregate, page level statistics onto session playback.
-It interacts with Omnisearch to provide instant stats for every page in your app.
+It interacts with OmniSearch to provide instant stats for every page in your app.

 Use search to create your desired segment of users based on anything you want – behavior, time, geography, device type, custom variables, etc – which then become the basis for the aggregate statistics in Page Insights.

 Page Insights can help you answer valuable business questions surprisingly easily.
 Things like...

 - What are the top 5 most clicked-on elements on our pricing page, and what percentage of users click on each of them?
 Do those percentages differ for users on mobile devices?
 By geography?

 - How far do users scroll down our product detail pages - are they seeing the call to action at the bottom of the page?

 - Do paying customers tend to engage with the same features as non-paying customers?

 - What parts of our onboarding UI cause the most rage clicks among new users?

 On the top bar of your playback screen, you’ll find a toggle between Playback and Page Insights mode.
 When you’re watching a session, you can instantly view engagement data for any moment that is part of that session.
 As soon as you toggle to Page Insights mode, we’ll pause playback and show you an Engagement Heatmap for the current page you’re viewing.